Jews in Adorf, Waldeck, Hesse, Germany

 Family trees of Jews from Vöhl, Marienhagen, Basdorf and Oberwerbe

-assembled by Karl-Heinz Stadtler
+Assembled by Karl-Heinz Stadtler

 If you see any mistakes, corrections or have additional information you would like us to include send a mail to This email address is being protected from spambots.
 You need JavaScript enabled to view it..